natebarksdale/natebarksdale.github.io/src/content/blog/2008-08-14-unix-five-hundred-years-on.md

 description: A reflection on the enduring nature of cultural creations and the unexpected permanence of what was once deemed temporary.
 emoji: ⏳
 tags:
-  - 📚 cultural offerings
-  - 🖥️ software legacy
+  - 🌍 Culture
+  - ⚙️ Technology
+  - 💡 Innovation
+  - 📝 Writing
-  - 🌱 conservation
+  - 💬 Communication
 haiku: |
   From past to present,
   We create with humble hands,